2factorauth/twofactorauth/CONTRIBUTING.md

 ### Exceptions & Restrictions

-If a site requires the user to do something out of the ordinary to set up 2FA or if 2FA is only available in specific countries or to specific account types, you can document this using the `notes` field.
+If a site requires the user to do something out of the ordinary to set up 2FA or if 2FA is only available to specific account types, you can document this using the `notes` field.

 ```JSON
 {